-Summer Institute on Law, Language, & Culture
+Duke Law Institute on Law, Language, & Culture

-The Summer Institute on Law, Language, and Culture is a preparatory course for foreign students and scholars adapting to law school in the United States.
-The four-week intensive course will introduce students to common law doctrines, legal writing, legal English, the U.S. legal system, and the law school experience.
+The Institute is a preparatory course for foreign students, attorneys, and scholars seeking an introduction to U.S. law and legal education.
+It is especially useful for those who wish to prepare for attending law school in the United States in Master of Laws (LLM) programs.
+The Institute’s three-week intensive course introduces students to common law doctrines, U.S. legal writing, legal English, the U.S. legal system, and the U.S. law school experience.

-SILLC is the best way to arrive at Duke Law School.
+The Institute is the best way to arrive at Duke Law School.
 It was the perfect combination of an introduction to the American legal system, developing language skills, field trips, sharing with Law School professors, and forming friendship with other international students.
 I enjoyed the course and valued the unique opportunity to live the complete Duke experience from the very first day.

 The study of law is a language-intensive task.
-SILLC is very specifically designed to increase proficiency in reading and hearing English, to develop confidence and skill in speaking and writing English, and to facilitate personal adjustment to the culture of U.S. legal education.
+The Institute is very specifically designed to increase proficiency in reading and hearing English, to develop confidence and skill in speaking and writing English, and to facilitate personal adjustment to the culture of U.S. legal education.
 Small class size and individual attention from the instructors will give students a concentrated and tailored teaching experience.

 Even for native speakers of English, U.S. law school can feel like a foreign world, with its own culture, language, and rules.
 A good introduction to this world is especially important for students or scholars who are not native English speakers.
-The Summer Institute on Law, Language, and Culture is designed to be just that introduction.
+The Institute on Law, Language, and Culture is designed to be just that introduction.